 - Sesame Seeds – For garnish.

 - Green Onions – For flavour and garnish.

 I’ve seen pork belly in two different formats.
 The first is a solid piece that resembles a package of thick-cut bacon.
 The second format looks like thick-cut bacon that has been laid flat.
 So, whole and un-sliced, and the familiar sliced version like that of bacon.
 Make sense?

 For this particular dish, I bought a solid piece of pork belly – about 3 pounds in total.
 The skin was left on the pork belly, but I removed it.
 I find that the skin in this type of recipe is just too chewy and almost inedible.

 If I were preparing a dry, roasted pork belly, I would leave the skin on and let it get really crispy – such a delicacy and you must try it if you have not done so already.
 If you want to leave the skin on for this particular Easy Baked Pork Belly, you certainly can.

 So what is pork belly anyway?
-Pork belly, like bacon, starts out from the underside of the pig.
-It isn’t the stomach, but the flesh the runs on the underside of the pig.
+A pork belly, like bacon, starts out from the underside of the pig.
+It isn’t the stomach, but the flesh that runs on the underside of the pig.
 Pork belly is uncured, un-smoked and un-sliced bacon.

 Most chefs consider pork belly to be far superior to bacon.
-Pork belly has juicy fat layers wrapped around the meat.
+The pork belly has juicy fat layers wrapped around the meat.
 There isn’t much meat, but once cooked it becomes tender, similar in texture to a pork loin.
 And that fat is melt-in-your-mouth.